Regulations governing the forex broker license in Seychelles

 • Establish a physical business presence in Seychelles appropriate for maintaining records among other functions.

-• Demonstrate previous experience in the financial background of the shareholder.
+• Demonstrate the shareholder’s financial background and previous experience.

 Business name verification